lankydan/spring-data-cassandra-docker/spring-data-cassandra-docker.md

 I'm continuing my journey of learning Docker.
 I am still keeping it simple at this point.
 This time around, I am going to tackle converting a Spring and Cassandra application to use containers instead of running locally on the host machine.
 More precisely, using Spring Data Cassandra to sort out the application.

 I wish I looked at doing this change a while ago.
 I have written a fair amount of posts on Cassandra and each time I had to `cd` to the correct directory or have a shortcut to start it up.
-I guess it's not that big a of a deal, but there were a few other things involved.
+I guess it's not that big of a deal, but there were a few other things involved.
 Such as, dropping and recreating keyspaces so I could test my application from scratch.
 Now, I just delete the container and restart it.
 To me anyway, this is helpful!

 This post will be slightly different from my previous post, [Using Docker to shove an existing application into containers](https://lankydanblog.com/2018/09/02/using-docker-to-shove-an-existing-application-into-some-containers/).
 Instead, I will focus slightly more on the application side and remove the intermediate steps of using only Docker and instead will jump straight into Docker Compose.